 We want to know if gender and whether you have studied or not has an impact on your attitude towards retirement planning.
 So we just click on all three variables.

-DATAtab will now automatically calculate a two-factor analysis of variance without repeated measures.
+DATAtab will now automatically calculate a two-way analysis of variance without repeated measures.
 DATAtab outputs the three null and the three alternative hypotheses, then the descriptive statistics and the Levene test of equality of variance.
 With the Levene test you can check if the variances within the groups are equal.
 The p-value is greater than 0.05, so we assume equality of variance within groups for these data.

 Next come the results of the two way ANOVA.

 Interpreting Two Factorial ANOVA

 The most important in this table are the three marked rows.
 With these three rows, you can test whether the 3 null hypotheses we made earlier are kept or rejected.

 The first row tests you null hypothesis of whether studied or not studied has an effect on attitude towards retirement planning.
 The second row tests whether gender has an effect on attitude.
 Finally the third row tests, the interaction between studied and gender.

 You can read the p-value in each case right at the last column.
 Let's say we set the significance level at 5%.
 If our calculated p-value is less than 0.05, then the null hypothesis is rejected, and if the calculated p-value is greater than 0.05, the null hypothesis is retained.

 Thus, in this case, we see that all three p-values are greater than 0.05 and thus we cannot reject any of the three null hypotheses.

 Therefore, neither whether one has studied or not nor gender has a significant effect on attitudes toward retirement planning.
 And there is also no significant interaction between studied and gender in terms of attitudes toward retirement planning.

 If you don't know exactly how to interpret the results, you can also just click on Summary in Words.
 In addition, it is important to check in advance whether the assumptions for the analysis of variance are met at all.